cloudmaven/documentation/pages/faq/faq.md

 If you can do all of your research computing on a local machine -- say on your laptop -- then perhaps you don't need to migrate to the cloud.
+There is some learning involved; and there are monthly bills; and while you need not pay overhead on your cloud computing (at UW) you do need to manage your account.
+So if your computing environment is not an impediment to progress for the foreseeable future then we suggest "If it ain't broke don't fix it."

 On the other hand: Read further if your computing environment is in some way hindering progress in your research.

-If you do not feel you can spare some time (say a few days, say) to learn the ins and outs of cloud technology then the cloud may not be for you.
-The cloud can feel a little rough around the edges like many emerging technologies.
+If you do not feel you can spare some time (a few days to get started at the outset) to learn the ins and outs of cloud technology then the cloud may not be for you.
+The cloud can feel a little rough around the edges like many emerging technologies will; so you would need to be prepared for that.
+Without that headspace doing a migration to the cloud will be a painful and potentially disastrous experience; so beware!
-Again if you have an unlimited supply of patience; if you do not need your compute tasks to finish any sooner then the time investment to learn the cloud may not be worthwhile.

-If you purchase a block of computers and run them full blast for upwards of 60% of the time: They may be more cost-effective than the same computing power rented on the public cloud.
-At 50% utilization and below the public cloud will start to break even and become *more* cost-effective than purchasing and operating your own computers.
+If you are doing very compute-intensive research... for example suppose you purchase a block of computers and run them full blast for upwards of 60% of the time for four solid years (and you don't need the results any faster than they come) -- then operating your own hardware may well be more cost-effective than the same computing power rented on the public cloud.

+At 50% utilization and below that the public cloud will start to break even and other factors will come into consideration;
+mostly involving how you and your research group spend their time.
+Cloud break-even with on premise computers (that you own) will vary from one group to another; and we can help you with this evaluation.

-Data security does not belong in this category.
-The public cloud is extremely secure in comparison with privately-held resources; again with the caveat that one must learn how to manage a secure environment on said cloud.
+Data security does not belong in the category of 'what is the cloud not good for?'.
+The reason for this is that the public cloud is extremely secure in comparison with privately-held resources; again with the caveat that one must learn how to manage a secure environment on said cloud.
+However even in this case we recommend paying attention to what the cloud makes possible, particularly with respect to data-sharing and collaboration.
+Entry-level cloud experimentation is easy to try out and quite cheap.

 ## Q: How do I get Research Credits on the public cloud?